valflrt/leJardinier/README.md

 DATABASE_URI="database uri"
 ```

-You need to set the bot prefix in the newly created config file (`index.secret.ts`).
+You need to set the bot prefix in the newly created config file (`.env`).

 ```
 PREFIX="here"